-The CVE Investigations unit will assess the FMCSA safety ratings for Arizona based intrastate and interstate motor carriers on a quarterly basis and will assign the poorest rated carriers to investigators.
-The total goal for the unit will be to complete at least 90 compliance reviews.
-This goal will have a direct impact on carrier safety ratings and improve overall motor carrier safety.

-The CVE Investigations unit supervisor will meet with district command staff quarterly and review the status of investigations assigned to CVE Investigations personnel, as well as outcomes of completed investigations.
-CVE Investigations stats will be reported quarterly.
+The CVE Compliance Review Squad will assess the FMCSA safety ratings for Arizona based intrastate and interstate motor carriers on a quarterly basis and will assign the poorest rated carriers to investigators.
+The squad supervisor will meet with district command staff quarterly and review the status of investigations assigned to CVE Investigations personnel, as well as outcomes of completed investigations.
+CVE investigations data will be reported quarterly.